 Other Income, net.
-Other income, net totaled \$2.0 million, \$3.4 million and \$1.1 million for fiscal years 2016, 2015 and 2014, respectively.
-Other income primarily consists interest related to commercial loan receivable balances and interest income earned on cash balances and gains and losses or impairment on property, plant and equipment, including assets held for sale or sold.
+Other income, net totaled \$2.9 million, \$2.0 million and \$3.4 million for fiscal years 2017, 2016 and 2015, respectively.
+Other income primarily consists interest related to commercial loan receivable balances and interest income earned on cash balances, gains and losses on the sale of corporate investments and gains and losses or impairment on property, plant and equipment, including assets held for sale or sold.

 Accumulated Other Comprehensive Income.
 Accumulated other comprehensive income is comprised of unrealized gains and losses on available-for-sale investments (see Note 3).
 Unrealized gains and losses are presented net of tax.
-Unrealized gain on available-for-sale investments during fiscal year 2016 was \$1.3 million before tax, with an associated tax amount of \$539,000, resulting in a net unrealized gain of \$785,000.
-Unrealized gain on available-for-sale investments during fiscal year 2015 was \$106,000, offset by tax effect of \$38,000, for a net unrealized gain of \$68,000.
-Unrealized gain on available-for-sale investments during fiscal year 2014 was \$126,000 before tax, with an associated tax amount of \$44,000, resulting in a net unrealized gain of \$82,000.
+Unrealized gain on available-for-sale investments during fiscal year 2017 was \$121,000 before tax, with an associated tax amount of \$24,000, resulting in a net unrealized gain of \$97,000.
+Unrealized gain on available-for-sale investments during fiscal year 2016 was \$1.3 million, offset by tax effect of \$539,000, for a net unrealized gain of \$785,000.
+Unrealized gain on available-for-sale investments during fiscal year 2015 was \$106,000 before tax, with an associated tax amount of \$38,000, resulting in a net unrealized gain of \$68,000.

 Net Income Per Share Attributable to Cavco Common Stockholders.
 Basic earnings per common share attributable to Cavco common stockholders is computed based on the weighted-average number of common shares outstanding during the reporting period.
 Diluted earnings per common share attributable to Cavco common stockholders is computed based on the combination of dilutive common share equivalents, comprised of shares issuable under the Company's stock-based compensation plans and the weighted-average number of common shares outstanding during the reporting period.
-Dilutive common share equivalents include the dilutive effect of inthe-money options to purchase shares, which is calculated based on the average share price for each period using the treasury stock method (see Note 17).
+Dilutive common share equivalents include the dilutive effect of in-the-money options to purchase shares, which is calculated based on the average share price for each period using the treasury stock method (see Note 16).